 PPIs Linked to Rhabdomyolysis, Study Finds

-September 26, 2016 – A new case study has found that use of proton pump inhibitors like Aciphex may increase the risk of rhabdomyolysis [5], a condition in which skeletal muscle breaks down rapidly.
+September 26, 2016 – A new case study has found that the use of proton pump inhibitors like Aciphex may increase the risk of rhabdomyolysis [5], a condition in which skeletal muscle breaks down rapidly.
 The study describes the case of a 45-year-old man who was hospitalized for persistent lower chest pain and treated with a single intravenous dose of Nexium (esomeprazole), after which he developed rhabdomyolysis.
 The findings were published in last month’s edition of Medicine [6].

 MDL Sought for Proton Pump Inhibitor Kidney Damage Lawsuits